 “So how you been?”
 Randy finally asked.

-“Yeah,” Jason agreed.
+“Yeah,” Jason agreed, “I suppose so.”
 He struggled with the sight of Randy in prison.

-“Seems like no matter how bad it is,” Jason realized, “somebody always has it worse.”
+“I bet,” Jason remarked.
+“Seems like no matter how bad things are, somebody always has it worse.”

 “Guess I had to learn that the hard way,” Randy said half kiddingly.

-“I suppose that’s all you can do,” Jason said resignedly.
-“But I can’t get used to seeing you like this.”
+“I suppose that’s all anyone can do,” Jason said resignedly.

 “So how are things on the outside?”
 Randy asked.

-“Everyone’s doing all right,” Jason answered.
+“Everyone’s doing all right,” Jason said.
 “They sure do miss you.”

-“Not as much as I miss them,” Randy said longingly.
-“I even miss the people I didn’t like,” he added amusedly.
+“Not as much as I miss them,” Randy yearned.
+“I even miss the people I don’t like,” he added amusedly.
+“So how’s Gina doing?”

 “Yeah, the one who joined the Navy.”